-Grade Level: 9-12 Applied Personal Financial Responsibility addresses the identification and Course # 4540Apl management of personal financial resources to meet the financial needs and Applied Units: 2 Maximum wants of individuals and families, considering a broad range of economic, social, Applied Offics.
-2 Maximum cultural, technological, environmental, and maintenance factors.
-This course helps Counts as an Elective for the students build and apply skills in financial literacy and responsible decision Certification of Completion making.
-Content includes analyzing personal standards, needs, wants, and goals; · identify sources of income, and navigating technology for money management.
+Grade Level: 9-12 Course # 4540Apl Applied Units: 2 Maximum Applied Personal Financial Responsibility addresses the identification and management of personal financial resources to meet the financial needs and wants of individuals and families, considering a broad range of economic, social, cultural, technological, environmental, and maintenance factors.
+This course helps Counts as an Elective for the Certification of Completion students build and apply skills in financial literacy and responsible decision making.
+Content includes analyzing personal standards, needs, wants, and goals; identify sources of income, and navigating technology for money management.
 A project based approach and applications through authentic settings such as work based observations, service learning experiences and community based instruction are appropriate.
 Direct, concrete applications of basic mathematics Prerequisite: None proficiencies in projects are encouraged.
 Qualifies as applied math course for the Certificate of Completion